~$60k credit card debt with BofA

-If you want to see what your payment might be with a non-profit credit counseling program, click here.
+If you want to see what your payment might be with a non-profit credit counseling program, contact an agent to find out.
 Your account may be closed and your payment might be reduced, but that’s not a given.

 What is clear is you need to gather some more information before you rush to make a decision.